Quick Start

 • prompt*required – add the prompt based on which the AI should generate an image – for best results, be sure to urlencode the prompt so it is received correctly by the API.

-• image_size – Select the image size which should be generated.
-Supported values are: 256×256, 512×512, 1024×1024.
+• image_size – select the image size which should be generated.
+Supported values for Dall-E 2 are: 256×256, 512×512, 1024×1024.
+Supported values for Dall-E 3 and Dall-E 3 HD are: 1024×1024, 1792×1024, 1024×1792.

 API result: